AnnaDouglasScott/bothan/adding-data.md

 Next, we want to choose the spreadsheet we are going to get our data from.
 If you click the Spreadsheet drop down menu, you should see the spreadsheet you copied at the top of the list (Widget data).
-If not, you should be able to search for it and select it
+If not, you should be able to search for it and select it.

 ![](/images/adding-data/step-5.png){: .screenshot.no-float}

 Next, select the worksheet from the second drop down.
 This is easy, as there should only be one ‘Sheet 1’.
-Click ‘Continue’
+Click ‘Continue’.

 ![](/images/adding-data/step-6.png){: .screenshot.no-float}

-Zapier will now test to see if it gets any data.
+Zapier will now test to see whether it gets any data.
 Click ‘Fetch and continue’, and you should see that the test has been successful.

 ![](/images/adding-data/step-7.gif){: .screenshot.no-float}